mbalazs98/mbalazs98.github.io/_posts/2025-10-27-deventprop.md

 We also tested our method on Loihi 2 for inference<d-cite key="meszaros2025complete"></d-cite>.
-For this, we had to quantise our methods and limit our maximum delay timesteps.
+For this, we had to quantise our parameters and limit our maximum delay timesteps.
 While this lead to a slight performance decrease, in terms of energy usage, Loihi 2 significantly outperforms GPU based implementaitons even with delays.